 We recently wrote a blog trying to help people work out whether they should take a road trip through Ireland.
-Obviously, we do all the driving on our small group tours of Ireland, so the blog was designed to help people work out whether one of our tours was the right choice for them or whether it was worth renting a car and driving around our beautiful country themselves.
+Obviously, we do all the driving on our small group tours of Ireland, so the blog was designed to help people work out whether one of our tours was the right choice for them or whether it was worth driving around our beautiful country themselves on one of our fully planned and booked self-drive tours of Ireland.
 These blogs are all part of a series where we try to help people figure out the perfect Ireland vacation for them.
 Below, we’ll put a few common questions we get and we’ll answer them as best we can.

 COVID-19 Disclaimer: While it is most certainly not business as usual for the Irish (and global) travel industry, we’ve written this blog to help people planning an Ireland tour once everything has returned to normal — or whatever the new normal will look like.
 So, while none of the travel options we talk about in this blog are available at the time of writing, we are confident that they will be in the near future.